THE EDGE OF SPACE AND THE END OF TIME |

 If this is so, a black hole could only be accurately described as a cutout, or cavitation bubble, in the manifold, or literally as, the edge of space and the end of time.

 The above infinity at the event horizon in the Schwarzschild metric is normally considered to be only an artifact of the coordinate system itself, a problem which can be readily eliminated by choice of a more suitable frame of reference.
-But, if space itself ends at the event horizon, there would be no choice related to the interior.
+But, if space ends at the event horizon, this usual reasoning would no longer hold.
+There would be no choice related to the interior of the hole because the manifold itself has ended at the event horizon.
 Any coordinate system describing the manifold would necessarily end at the event horizon along with the manifold.

 The Implications